 Look closely around you.
 9-5 office hours are giving way to remote work scenarios.
 Face-to-face meetings are getting replaced by chats and video calls.
 Trust and recognition are getting valued more than salaries and perks.
 Welcome to Workplace 2.0, the favorite hunting ground for the millennial workforce.

 Millennials have invaded your workspace, and they are here to stay.
 They are young and fast, tech-savvy, and they are also redefining the way you do business.
 But millennials are also the “job-hopping generation”.
 So you need to keep them happy and engaged to get the best out of them.

-Craving for instant gratification, two out of 5 millennials want the recognition program at their current workplace improved.
+They want rewards: Craving for instant gratification, two out of five millennials want the recognition program at their current workplace improved.
 This is one of the factors that goes on to create a millennial workplace.
 But it’s not only the big bucks they are after.
 Rewards can come in softer, intangible forms — through regular (and not sporadic) recognition in front of peers and management, customized and career-building training programs, more empowerment at the workplace, and so on.

 Phew, don’t the millennials want it all!
 But it’s wise to give them what they want — or someone else will, to their advantage.
 Get your workplace millennial-ready today.
 It will make your job easy tomorrow when the Gen Z comes knocking!

 Schedule a personalized demo to find out how you can get the most out of your millennial workforce with Groupe.io.
 Any questions?
 Drop us a mail at email@example.com, and we'll be on it right away!